CSCfi/lustre-pouta/README.md

 Please enter your OpenStack Password for project project_XXXX as user YYYYYYYY:
 ```

+Be sure to have [openstacksdk](https://pypi.org/project/openstacksdk/) >= 1.0 installed.
 Then to create the VMs, call ansible:

 ```sh
 $ ansible-playbook main.yml
 ```

+It will ask you some information:
+**Key name?**: The name of the cPouta key pairs.
+**Network?**: The name of the network used in cPouta.
+Usually, it's the project name (project_xxxxxx)
+**Jump Host IP?**: The Floating IP of your jump host in cPouta.
+Don't forget to assign one.

 All Lustre elements will be installed on Almalinux 8.